pulpbill/KOPS/README.md

 # KOPS
 How to use Kops to ensure K8s cluster HA

+#### Important: Kubernetes cluster version will be read from your kubectl binary, usually at /usr/local/bin/

 ### Creating a K8s cluster with kops:

 1. Create an user with its sets of keys (AWS user created via IAM) with S3/R53/EC2/VPC/IAM admin access role permissions.